 - Head of Inclusion

 - College Counsellor

 - Pastoral Vice Principal/Head of 6th Form

-- Heads of Year
+- Heads Of Year

-- Careers advisor (6th form meetings)
+- Career's Counsellor (6th form meetings)

 The team reviews both the provision map and the referrals list, and reviews students as needs arise.

 6. Criteria for being removed from registers